MRabi3/TPD_Movies/README.md

+Add new column Main Actor by applying lamda function to split the cast cell by | and get the first one

 ```python
 # Add column Main Actor/Actress by applying lamda function to split the cast cell by | and get the first one